workstaffhq/helpcenter/docs/managers/messaging/broadcasts.md

 # Broadcasts: Mass Messages

-Broadcasting allow to quickly and efficiently send mass messages to all your staff.
+Broadcasts allow to quickly and efficiently send mass messages to all your staff.
 They are often used in lieu of emails to inform teams about important information, request them to fill in their availabilities for hot periods of activity, or any other one-way communication needs.